rocky-linux/documentation/docs/books/learning_bash/02-using-variables.md

 $ touch $file
 ```

-It is strongly recommended to protect variables with apostrophes, as in this example below:
+It is strongly recommended to protect variables with quotes, as in this example below:

 ```
 $ file=file name